suszynski/AntiDebug/README.md

 When closing an invalid handle an `EXCEPTION_INVALID_HANDLE (0xC0000008)` will be raised if a debugger is attached.
 This can then be cought by an `__except` block once the debugger passes control back to the process.
 If no debugger is present no exception is thrown.
 This detection is disabled by default because it causes an exception.

+### `DbgPrint`

+This method will raise the exception `DBG_PRINTEXCEPTION_C (0x40010006)`.
+If it is handled by the program itself then no debugger is attached.
+Otherwise one obviously is.
+It is usually is raised by functions like `DbgPrint`.

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but